Basti-Fantasti/CompInstall/README.md

   - New ini property `General`-`AutoUpdateIniFile`
   - Raised IniVersion to **3**
   - Implemented Automatic Update of INI File after GitHub Download
+  - Added `BuildConfig` in Package config to switch between Release/Debug or else
+  - Added `RegisterName` in Package to set a different bpl file name than the package name
+  - Updated General and Package Section in below documentation accordingly

 - 02/20/2024 (Version 2.6)